 Infrared repeater system hub

-Our take on the Niles MSU140 by Crutchfield's Barry Montgomery
+Our take on the Niles MSU250 by Crutchfield's Barry Montgomery

-The MSU140 infrared extender hub helps enable easy control of your A/V system from a second room, using either your system's regular remote control or a universal remote.
+The MSU250 infrared extender hub enables easy control of your A/V system from two secondary listening rooms, using either your system's regular remote control or a universal remote.
 It also lets you place your components out of sight in a cabinet or closet, for example and still easily operate your system.

-The MSU140 serves as the "hub" of an infrared (IR) extender system.
-You'll also need an infrared sensor to mount in your secondary listening room this sensor receives the IR commands emitted by your remote control and relays them to the MSU140.
-The MSU140 in turn passes these signals to an infrared flasher, or emitter (also sold separately) that sits near your A/V components and transmits your commands to them.
+The MSU250 serves as the "hub" of an infrared (IR) extender system.
+You'll also need one infrared sensor for each of your secondary listening rooms these mounted sensors receive the IR commands emitted by your remote control and relay them to the MSU250.
+The MSU250 in turn passes these signals to an infrared flasher, or emitter (also sold separately) that sits near your A/V components and transmits your commands to them.
 (Depending on the components in your system and their placement, more than one flasher may be necessary.)
-To complete your IR extender system, you'll also need some wire to run from your IR sensor to the MSU140.Details:
+To complete your IR extender system, you'll also need some wire to run from your IR sensors to the MSU250.

 - UL-listed, regulated in-line power supply with universal voltage capability